 Small RNA, that is, RNA having fewer than about 200 nucleotides(nt), can do interesting things, like catalyze a chemical reaction, interfere with the expression of a particular gene, or guide a gene-editor like CRISPR to a single genomic site for repair or knockout.
 But compared to DNA, and on account of its 2’ OH group, RNA is labile, and its synthesis difficult and expensive.
 Obviously, synthetic DNA–chemically stable, inexpensive, and easy to make–can carry the same sequence information as RNA, but how do you tell a cell to transcribe it?
 Transcription generally requires a promoter, and that means using a double-stranded DNA in the form of a plasmid (which can become integrated into an oncogene and result in cancer) or repurposed virus vector.
 We search for rare and unique DNA secondary structures, sequences, and non-natural nucleotides that can allow us to control site-specific transcription initiation and termination by human RNA Polymerase III.

 Vitreous floaters interfere with clear-sightedness; we study their biochemistry to provide a foundation for therapeutic development.

 The mammalian eye is filled with a clear gel composed mainly of hyaluronic acid and collagen.
 During aging, the gel can form light-obstructing structures that cast a shadow on the retina, and thereby interfere with normal vision.
 This condition is known as myodesopsia, or, more commonly, vitreous floaters.
 We study the finer details of vitreous floater structure and composition.
-Improvements in understanding floaters at the molecular-level will provide a basis for the search for a drug that can lead to their control, and possibly even their disintegration in oculus.
+Improvements in understanding floaters at the molecular-level will provide a basis for the search for a drug that can lead to their control and possibly even their disintegration in the oculus.